matany90/Movies-By-Weather/README.md

   <img src="https://image.flaticon.com/icons/png/512/3439/3439699.png" width="200">
 </p>

-In Matan's World you can search for movies and series, get information about them and even watch the weather forecast in your area.
+In Matan's World you can search for movies and series and get information about them. <br />
+In addition, you can also watch weather forecast in your area.

 Deployment link:
 https://matan-movies-webapp.firebaseapp.com